Significant-Gravitas/AutoGPT/rnd/nextgenautogpt/README.md

 │   │   └── __init__.py
 │   ├── manager             # The Agent Manager it manages a pool of executors and schedules components to run │   │   └── __init__.py
-│   └── server              # The main autogpt application.
+│   └── server              # The main application.
 It includes the api server and additional modules │       └── __init__.py
 └── pyproject.toml
 ```